In Association with Amazon.com

 A Leningrad writer Kiril Koscinski characterized Panova as straightforward and sharp in her evaluation of the authorities.
 On the other hand, she participated with a number of other decent writers in the campaing against Boris Pasternak, regarding the publication of Doctor Zhivago abroad as a provocation against the Soviet intelligentsia.
 As a part of a delegation of Soviet authors Panova travelled in the United States in 1960 and described her impressions in Iz Amerikanskikh vstrech (From My American Encounter).
 Panova also wrote plays, film scenarios, memoirs O moei zhizni, knigakh i chitateliakh (1975), and some historical novellas about Russian princes and saints.
 She wrote the first review of J.D.
 Salinger's The Catcher in the Rye, translated by Rita Rait-Kovaleva; the novel (especially the use of colloquial language) had a great impact on the writing of the younger generation.

 For further reading: V mire geroev Very Panovoi by S. Fradkina (1961); Tvorchestvo Very Panovoi by L.A.
-Plotkin (1962); Women in Soviet Fiction by Xenia Gasiorowska (1968); 'Panova, Vera (Federovna),' in World Authors 1950-1970, ed.
-John Wakeman (1975); Soviet Russian Literature since Stalin by Deming Brown (1978); Vera Panova by A. Ninov (1980); Vera Panova: stranitsy zhizni: k biografii pisatel'nitsy by Serafina Iur'eva (1993); 'Vera Federovna Panova 1905-1973' by Anna Pilkington, in Reference Guide to Russian Literature, ed.
-Neil Cornwell (1998); 'Vera Panova' by Ruth Kreuzer, in Russian Women Writers, Volume 2, edited by Christine D. Tomei (1999); Sovetskaia literatura:kratkii kurs by Dmitrii Bykov (2012)
+Plotkin (1962); Women in Soviet Fiction by Xenia Gasiorowska (1968); 'Panova, Vera (Federovna),' in World Authors 1950-1970, edited by John Wakeman (1975); An Analysis of Themes, Characters, and Literary Devices in Vera Panova's Major Fiction by Ruth L. Hinkle Kreuzer, thesis (1977); Soviet Russian Literature since Stalin by Deming Brown (1978); Vera Panova by A. Ninov (1980); Vera Panova: stranitsy zhizni: k biografii pisatel'nitsy by Serafima Iur'eva (1993); 'Vera Federovna Panova 1905-1973' by Anna Pilkington, in Reference Guide to Russian Literature, edited by Neil Cornwell (1998); 'Vera Panova' by Ruth Kreuzer, in Russian Women Writers: Volume 2, edited by Christine D. Tomei (1999); 'Socialist in Form, Humanist in Content: Vera Panova's Artistic Method in Prose and in Film' by Anat Vernitski, Blok, No. 2 (2003); A History of Women's Writing in Russia, edited by Adele Marie Barker and Jehanne M. Gheith (2004); Sovetskaia literatura:kratkii kurs by Dmitrii Bykov (2012); Chapaev and His Comrades: War and the Russian Literary Hero across the Twentieth Century by Angela Brintlinger (2012); Vera Panova's Produktionsroman" Kruzilicha"(1947) als nonkonformes Werk der Zdanovscina by Friedbert Trau (2024)

 Selected works:

-• Il'ia Kosogor, 1939 (play]
+• Il'ia Kosogor, 1939 (play)

 • V staroi Moskve, 1940 (play] [In Old Moscow]